dalepercelay/DASS-Fighting-Maddness/docs/APISpec.md

 }
 ```

-**Create User - POST Method `/create-user/{name}`**
+**Create User - POST Method `/user/create`**
 Description: Given a name, it creates a user which has a starting gold of 200, and no animals for fighting.
+All users must have unique names.
 Request:

 ```